destruc7i0n/extract-mcstructure/README.md

 `python3 run.py World house` - Extracts the structure named "house" from the world named "World"

-All extracted files will be outputted to the first behaviour pack found in the world (file will be output in the `structures` folder of the behaviour pack).
+All extracted files will be outputted to a `structures` folder in the world folder.

+Periods in the namespace will automatically create subdirectories in the `structures` folder.
+Ex: `destruc7i0n.test:structure` will output to `<world>/structures/destruc7i0n/test/structure.mcstructure`

 ### Note
 `leveldb` lib is from `Amulet-Team/Amulet-Core`.